Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Discussion

-For similar reasons we did not vary the number of parameters for each architecture, limiting our experiments to one standard settings per architecture and dataset.
-Extending our analysis to the joint scaling with width and depth will be essential to understand how our result may impact compute-optimal predictions \cite{Kaplan2020,Henighan2020,Hoffmann2022} (especially in larger models, where these predictions are vital).
+\paragraph{Limitations and possible extensions of our numerical analysis.} The main shortcoming of our analysis is that experiments were limited to image classification.
+We made this choice because we wanted to form a clean conceptual picture before addressing other domains, such as language models, that require larger-scale experiments.
+For similar reasons we did not vary the number of parameters for each architecture, limiting our experiments to few standard architectures.
+Moreover, our new scaling laws are motivated by the comparison with a simple and fully understood model, and we lacked a similarly well-understood model for multi-layer perceptrons (in perceptrons we cannot increase arbitrarily the number of parameters because everything depends on the ratio $P/N$ and there is no hidden layer).
+Recently, some promising works \cite{montanari_dynamical_2025, barbier_statistical_2025}, and we are optimistic that our analysis can be extended in the near future.
+Extending our analysis to the joint scaling with width and depth will be essential to understand how our result may impact compute-optimal predictions \citep{Kaplan2020,Henighan2020,Hoffmann2022} (especially in larger models, where these predictions are vital).
 We expect this direction to be particularly promising, since the spectral complexity norm scales properly with the width and depth of architectures.

-Another notable exclusion from our analysis is that of the models' hyperparameters.
-While we expect that our results on the generalization performance would change very little with explicit regularizations \cite{Zhang2017}, the inclusion of a weight decay poses the interesting question of whether the spectral complexity norm would still increase monotonically and, if so, how would the scaling laws change (for instance, alternative definitions of the norm of a deep architecture may be impacted differently by $\ell_2$-regularization \cite{jiang2019fantastic}).
+Moreover, varying the number of parameters will clarify the role of overparametrization in escaping early-training plateaus, as suggested in \cite{arnaboldi_escaping_2024}.

-\paragraph{Final remarks} In this work we consolidate the evidence of dynamical scaling laws consistently across dataset and architectures.
-At the same time, by linking implicit optimization bias with empirical scaling laws, we propose a picture in which norm growth is the organizing variable that controls neural scaling laws during training.
-Our findings suggest that the same implicit bias that drives gradient descent toward solutions with maximum margins may also shape the learning trajectory throughout the entire training process, potentially providing a new theoretical framework to understand the emergence of neural scaling laws and possibly connecting with dynamical scaling laws obtained with other methods \cite{velikanov2021explicit, bordelon2024dynamical}.
+\paragraph{Final remarks.} In this work we consolidate the evidence of dynamical scaling laws consistently across dataset and architectures.
+At the same time, by linking implicit optimization bias with empirical scaling laws, we propose a picture in which norm growth is the variable that controls neural scaling laws during training.
+Our findings suggest that the same implicit bias that drives gradient descent toward solutions with maximum margins may also shape the learning trajectory throughout the entire training process, potentially providing a new theoretical framework to understand the emergence of neural scaling laws, and possibly connecting with dynamical scaling laws obtained with other methods \citep{velikanov2021explicit, bordelon2024dynamical, arnaboldi_escaping_2024, montanari_dynamical_2025}.